bloomreach/solrcloud-rebalance-api/README.md

 ### Smart Merge Distributed

-Dynamically merge cores from a given collection x to a new collection y by distributing the workload across machines in the cluster
+Dynamically merge cores from a given collection x to a new collection y by distributing the workload across machines in the cluster.
+There are cases where we might want to have a different setup for indexing vs serving.
+Indexing can have 40 shards (for throughput) and serving can just have 5 (for latency reasons).
+This api will come in handy to merge data from an indexing setup to a serving setup. (larger to smaller).

 /admin/collections?**action**=REBALANCE
 &**scaling_strategy**=SMART_MERGE_DISTRIBUTED